saki007ster/htmlcss/positioning.md

 ##Exercise

-Complete this exercise on codeacademy  - https://www.codecademy.com/courses/intro-to-css-positioning/0/1
+- Complete this exercise on codeacademy  - https://www.codecademy.com/courses/intro-to-css-positioning/0/1

+- Also fix the position related issues on the exercise given in lesson 3.